-In preparation for, IHS conservators took to the roads of central Indiana to pick up the 43 paintings on loan from our generous donors.
+In preparation for Indiana Impressions: The Art of T.C.
+Steele, IHS conservators took to the roads of central Indiana to pick up the 43 paintings on loan from our generous donors.
 We trained to work with books and paper documents, so this was an opportunity to adapt our knowledge of how to care for fragile historic documents and apply it to paintings, which pose their own unique set of challenges for handling and storage.
 For starters, they’re much bigger and heavier than most of the items we typically work with!
 This project required a lot of innovation, creative problem solving on-the-fly, and channeling our inner Tim Gunn to “make it work.”

 Our first step was to retrofit the IHS cargo van so that it could safely accommodate up to seven paintings at one time.
 Vibrations caused by the movement of the van can damage the paint layers and ornate frames, so we needed to minimize bumps and give the paintings a smooth ride.
 We constructed a crate to fit just between the van’s wheel wells.
 The bottom of the crate is lined with foam and the wrapped paintings are secured to the center support fence with twill tape.
 Paintings too large for the crate were placed on moving blankets and secured to the back bench seat with long strips of muslin.
 While most of the paintings could safely travel vertically, a small handful of the paintings needed to be transported flat, due to unstable paint layers or decorative frame elements.

 With the crate in place and our supplies packed, it was time to hit the road.
 Since we were going into private homes to pick up the paintings, we couldn’t predict ahead of time how much space we’d have to work in or what obstacles we might encounter.
 Would we have to navigate around other valuable household items?
 Would there be curious dogs and cats underfoot?
 Every situation was different, but all of the donors were welcoming and appreciated the care taken with their precious paintings.